Dorence Atwater: General service and court-martial

 Atwater took the death list and traveled with Barton, Dr. James Moore, and 42 headboard carvers to mark the graves of the soldiers who had died at Andersonville.
 Upon his return to Washington, D.C., he refused to reveal where his list was and was taken to be court-martialed.
 After lobbying by Barton, Atwater was freed under a general pardon from President Andrew Johnson in December 1865.
 He was later appointed U.S. Consul to the Seychelles Islands.
 The death list was eventually published by the federal government and reprinted by The New York Tribune.

 U.S. Consul to Tahiti

 After three years, Atwater was sent to be Consul to Tahiti.
-He was formally recognised as Consul in February 1872.
+He was formally recognized as Consul in February 1872.
 In Tahiti he fell in love with Princess Moetia Salmon, or "Moe", the sister of Queen Marau and the second consort of King Pōmare V of Tahiti.
 Moetia had been educated in France and England.
 They were married in 1875.